Love Yourself: Answer: Composition

 Some of the album's themes include empowerment, youth, love, and reflection while the moods exhibited through the album are cathartic, lively, confident, passionate, and yearning among many other things.
 The genre of the album showcases various types of pop.

-In an interview with Billboard some of the producer's that helped with the album recalled their thought processes and aims for the album.
+In an interview with Billboard, some of the producers that helped with the album recalled their thought processes and aims for the album.
 Writer Melanie Fontana, who worked on "Euphoria", wanted the chorus to explode with something more "chanty" but the crowd could sing along easily too.
 Ray Michael Djan Jr. stated that the song "I'm Fine" was a response to an earlier song he helped write called "Save Me".
 A lot of drum and bass influenced "I'm Fine" and they blended a lot of different sounds to create it.
 On the title song "Idol", Ali Tamposi stated the rep from Big Hit wanted the song to feel intense.

 Thematically, Love Yourself: Answer placed the songs of the Love Yourself series within the narrative of beginning, development, turn and conclusion to illustrate the excitement of love, the pains of farewell, and the enlightenment of self-love.